Teekafey/Hackerrank-Oracle-SQL/Higher Than 75 Marks.md

   id ASC: If two or more students have the same last three characters in their name, it orders them by __id__ in ascending order as a secondary sorting criterion.

-Only Ashley, Julia, and Belvet have Marks >__75__ .
-If you look at the last three characters of each of their names, there are no duplicates and 'ley' < 'lia' < 'vet'.